-Police dispatch calls reveal frantic search for Florida gunman
+Police calls reveal frantic search for Florida gunman

 False sightings, unattended bags

-As the search progressed, there were false reports of his sighting:
+As the search progressed, there were false reports of the shooter's sighting:

 Dispatch: "Shooter in building, 1305, science building, first floor."